mjahanzaib29/todo_reminder/README.md

-# todo_reminder
+# Todo Reminder

-Todo reminder application
+It's a quick, simple and easy to use reminder app

 ## Getting Started

-This project is a starting point for a Flutter application.
+FCM(Firebase Cloud Messaging) is used for Notifications

 ## Usage